Exhibition Areas in the Klimahaus

 Perspectives

-Another major exhibition area studies the trail of climate change, from natural fluctuations during the course of Earth’s history to changes in the climate caused by man.
-The “Perspectives” show the work of climate researchers and their findings, but also explain why an accurate evaluation of past and future processes is so difficult to achieve.
-This section impressively illustrates the developments we must expect in coming years as a result of climate change.
-This is illustrated, for example, by showing the futures of children the visitors have already come across on the “Journey”.
+This section of the exhibition illustrates the interaction between humans, the earth and the climate.
+The ‘Perspectives’ show the work of climate researchers and their findings, but also explain why it is so difficult to accurately assess past and future events.
+The section impressively shows the changes that can be expected by 2050 as a result of climate change.
+This is illustrated, for example, by the future lives of the children that visitors have already met on their ‘journey’.